offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(Hardware\/Toolhead)_TOPIC/i`

-The machinery responsible for laying down material is the toolhead. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` The toolhead is an assembly consisting of ...
+The machinery responsible for laying down material is the toolhead. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` The toolhead is an !!assembly!! consisting of ...

 * a PTFE connector.
 * a filament sensor: Sensor detecting the presence of filament in the toolhead, located where the filament is fed into the toolhead.
 The filament sensor prevents printing without filament, allowing prints to resume once new filament is available. `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/214`
 * an extruder: Motor within the toolhead that grips and moves filament between the PTFE connector to the hotend
-* a hotend with nozzle: Assembly responsible for melting filament for deposit on to a print.
+* a hotend with nozzle: !!Assembly!! responsible for melting filament for deposit on to a print.
 A hotend includes a ...

   * coldend - keeps filament at lower temperature.
   * nozzle - heated to melt the filament and deposit it onto a print.